 - Always label your axes and give the heading of your plot.

 - Use colors that are lighter on the eye and in proportion.

 - Avoid adding unnecessary detail to your visualization like backgrounds or themes that don’t allow good readability.

 - Only a point can be used to simultaneously encode two quantitative values based on a horizontal and vertical location.

 - Never use points for visualization if you are doing time series encoding.

 Storytelling is more than what it has been used for.
 It can uncover insights from your data that you might have missed before.
 Relations between features and data that numbers can never clearly depict, can be shown using stories and charts.

 In this piece, we’ve elaborated on how stories are used in almost all avenues to explain a detail better.
 Starting from how they’re used in the steps of model building, we’ve gradually gone on to which charts suit specific data types well.

 I hope you had a great time reading the article.
-Eager to hear your data stories!You can also read this article on Analytics Vidhya's Android APP
+Eager to hear your data stories!You can also read this article on our Mobile APP